skellis46/slipbox/two women dancing.md

 Jacobs describes the Polish philosopher's definition of technology as being broader than we usually understand it, as "instruments for manipulating our environment and ourselves."[Kołakowski, in @jacobs-2019-technopoly p.3].
 Manipulation in this sense is not necessarily a _bad_ thing.
 For example, each time we use a fork we are manipulating the environment such that we can eat.

+(essentialist view of tech -- see Feenberg who describes lack of clarity as to whether we are discussing attitude towards technology or the design of technologies): [[Feenberg - From Essentialism to Constructivism#^ef59e7]]

 Kołakowski's definition of technology doesn't seem so clearly related to Hui's.
 It seems to fit most simply into a broad understanding of the world as being able to be manipulated or perhaps automated; a world which renders technologically-driven processes invisible.
 At a stretch, this connects Kołakowski's thinking with Heidegger's notion of enframing (Gestell), a process of revealing and which "all beings become standing reserve"[@hui-2017-cosmotechnics n.pag.] -- a term I will return to later in this writing.